gvcallen/parax/docs/index.md

 ## Example 2: Optimizing an Model using Optimistix

-In this example, we define a simple quadratic model ($y = ax^2 + bx + c$) using `equinox.Module` and `parax.Parameter`.
+In this example, we define a simple quadratic model ($y = ax^2 + bx + c$) using `equinox.Module`.
 We provide a default for the first parameter, fix the y-intercept, and use `parax.optimize.minimize` with `optimistix` to fit the model to some noisy data.
+Note that under-the-hood, `parax.optimize.minimize` just does some basic partitioning and unwrapping using the utilities in `parax.paramtree`.

 ```python
 import jax